Trangia: Users

 The original and bestselling Trangia is the 25 model (or 25K with kettle) at 1.75 litres and around 850 g; it is recommended for 3-4 people.
 The smaller 27 model at 1 litre and 750 g is recommended for 1-2 people.
 All models use the same size burner.
-The smaller pan size of the 27 can reduce the tendency of both pan or frying pan to develop a central 'hot-spot' and burn if not watched - the same applying to gas powered models.
+The smaller pan size of the 27 can reduce the tendency of both pan or frying pan to develop a central 'hot-spot' and burn if not watched - the same applies to gas powered models.
 The 27 has a more even heat.
 The 'Trangia kettle' has become something of an industry standard and other cooking stoves are even designed with its use in mind.

 Trangia cookware continues to be popular with cycletourists where the extra bulk and weight over some of the ultra-lightweight alternatives is less critical and more than compensated for by the advantages.
 The fuel is cheap and available in almost all countries from supermarkets.
 This means users are more likely to do more complex dishes safe in the knowledge they won't be out of fuel, simmer times between fuel refills being 15+ minutes.
 Disadvantages of a meths burner include sooting of pans, and lower output power which gives longer times to boil, compared with gas.

 The stove is also notably safe and easy to use and for this reason is popular with youth organisations such as The Scout Association.
 The Methylated Spirit fuel is not unpleasant like petrol or paraffin and any spillage quickly evaporates.
 There is no danger of explosion though care must be taken when refilling as the flame can be almost invisible and it is vital that the user is 100% sure the burner is out when refilled.
 Correct fuel bottles from Trangia or Sigg for example have a small pouring hole that will prevent flame jumping back into the bottle if a mistake is made.

 A similar burner produced by Trangia is also a component in the Swedish military mess kit.
 The Finnish Defence Forces use the Trangia, given to soldiers when needed and does not form part of the basic equipment.